jsdclxvi/Reforestation/README.md

-## Why can't a bicycle stand on its own?
-It's two-tired.
+## A doll was recently found dead in a rice paddy.
+It's the only known instance of a nick nack paddy wack.